 A growing empirical literature has begun to evaluate the design and effectiveness of fiscal policy councils.
 Country studies, for example Calmfors (2010), IMF (2005) and Debrun et al. (2009), suggest that, in order to have a detectable disciplinary impact, fiscal councils must be allowed to make normative, quantified statements.
-Yet, it also appears that that the political costs for a government not to heed such advice are very limited.16
+Yet, it also appears that that the political costs for a government not to heed such advice are very limited.
+16

-A fair conclusion is that advisory fiscal policy councils have made a tangible contribution to fiscal discipline in countries where policymakers have shown a willingness to listen to them, which is why they created them in the first place, a case of reverse causality.
+A fair conclusion is that advisory fiscal policy councils have made a tangible contribution to fiscal discipline in countries where policymakers have shown a willingness to listen to them, which is why they created them in the first place.
 Elsewhere, the councils provide useful analyses and viewpoints but their recommendations are frequently ignored.
 Like fiscal rules, advisory fiscal policy councils are not a panacea.

-4.4.
+4.3.
 Rules and institutions

 There is a tendency to consider rules and institutions as substitutes.
 Yet, the limitations of each approach suggest that combining them may help.
 Because they can never be adequately contingent, rules are too rigid and therefore time inconsistent; they simply cannot be respected in some situations.
 Fiscal institutions may be seen as too open-ended and therefore time inconsistent in the sense that they may be too flexible in the face of unforeseen events.
 But fiscal institutions that apply and interpret not fully contingent rules are promising.
 Like a Supreme Court that applies and interprets laws voted by the Parliament, or like a central bank that follows a flexible inflation-targeting rule, fiscal institutions can appeal to a rule to guide and justify their actions.
 Rules can be deviated from when needed without losing their credibility if an independent and competent institution authorizes such deviations.
-The examples that follow illustrate the benefits from combining rules and institutions.